Last updated: 10 September 2020

 Formerly known as Powergen after the Electricity Act passed in 1989, this big six supplier became E.ON in 2007 when it was acquired by a German energy company.
 E.ON focuses on using technology to improve its service with an innovative roster of products and plans.
 It currently powers roughly seven million homes, making E.ON the nation’s third largest supplier.

 The next big six supplier is EDF Energy, which provides services to six million households in the UK.
 It’s owned by the French state-controlled EDF provider, which also acquired nuclear generator British Energy.
-As a result of the nuclear power stations and its abundant wind farms, EDF is particularly well-known for providing low-carbon electricity.
+As a result of its nuclear power stations and abundant wind farms, EDF is particularly well-known for providing low-carbon electricity.

 National Power was another company which emerged after the privatisation of the 1989 Electricity Act.
 It was rebranded as npower after acquisition by German company RWE in 2002.
 Today, it supplies approximately five million homes with electricity and gas services.
+The company’s parent was acquired by E.ON in 2019, and still trades under its own name, although plans are for it to merge fully with E.ON.

 The final of the big six is ScottishPower, formerly known as Clyde Valley Electrical Power Company.
-It provides energy to five million UK homes, with customers both in and out of Scotland.
+It provides energy to five million UK homes, with customers both inside and outside of Scotland.
 The company was formed in 1990 when the Scottish energy supply network was privatised, and it still operates a good percentage of the regional distribution network.
 In 2006, ScottishPower was acquired by Spanish energy company Iberdrola.

 While nearly four in five UK homes have energy plans with the big six, there’s a wealth of alternative options.
 The UK’s small and independent energy supplier list is always growing.
 Many of these smaller companies can provide better deals than the big six, and they often provide a more personalised level of customer service due to their smaller sizes.